vtjnash/www.julialang.org/blog/_posts/2019-10-20-string-escape.md

 # Strategy
 {:.no_toc}

+--
+A concrete example is needed here, since I don't understand how this strategy actually works.
+--

 Now let's lay out our strategy.
 Remember that when I use the term "decoder", it applies to any sort of transform to the input data.